reitermarkus/m.webkit.js/readme.md

 ## Bookmark Icons

 To set your icons, add this to your `<head>`.
-For more information on why it is in this order, please read the related article by [@mathiasbynens](https://github.com/mathiasbynens): [Everything you always wanted to know about touch icons](http://mathiasbynens.be/notes/touch-icons)
+For more information on why it is in this order, please [read the related article](http://mathiasbynens.be/notes/touch-icons) by [@mathiasbynens](https://github.com/mathiasbynens).

     <!-- Third-generation iPad Retina display: -->
     <link rel="apple-touch-icon-precomposed" sizes="144x144" href="apple-touch-icon-144x144-precomposed.png">